How a Simple Story Inspired Me to Create a Self-Improvement Training Module

 V.Raghunathan

 You have made a very valid point.
 Abuse due to human activity has reached alarming proportions.
-Global warming, pollution, environmental degradation, many species and wildlife disappearing, etc., have all become big concern areas, unlike ever before in the past.
+Global warming, pollution, environmental degradation, and the disappearance of many species and wildlife have all become significant concerns, unlike ever before.
 It is time that we respect nature more for the prosperity of posterity.

 V. Raghunathan